waqasahmadzain/Info-Tech/README.md

 -so get ready for hacking

 <!---
-kinghacker125/kinghacker125 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+itxwaqasahmadzain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->